 Functional Structure (area of responsibility defined by sales process: inside sales, account managers, product specialists, etc.)

-Advantages of Functional Structure:
+Advantages of Functional Structures:

 • Selling activities are more efficient

-Disadvantages of Functional Structure:
+Disadvantages of Functional Structures:

 • Geographic duplication